minima-global/storefront/README.md

 lcp --proxyUrl http://localhost:8888
 ```

-That will create a proxy at `http://localhost:8010/proxy`, which you can access the _filer_ resources on.
+That will create a proxy at `http://localhost:8010/proxy`, which you can use to access the MiniDapps.

-8. Point at that proxy - open [/miniDapp/config/defaultServer.json](//miniDapp/config/defaultServer.json), and make sure it says `"url": "http://localhost:8010/proxy/"` (the default shipped with this repo' should say that already).
+8. Open [/miniDapp/config/defaultServer.json](//miniDapp/config/defaultServer.json), and make sure it says `"url": "http://localhost:8010/proxy/"` (the default shipped with this repo' should say that already).

-Your MiniDapp store is available for the frontend, described below.

 ## Accessing a storefront

-Having [installed](#install) this app', open it via the Minihub - if you have followed the steps [described above](#creating-the-storefront), the available minidapps should be displayed on the homepage - you can click on the icon, download the minidapps, then use the Minihub to install them.
+Having [installed](#install) this app', open the [MiniDapp homepage](http://localhost:9004), and load the storefront.
+The available minidapps should be displayed on the homepage - you can click on their icons, download them, then use the [MiniDapp homepage](http://localhost:9004) to install them.

 A colleague could host their own store, using the steps above, and you could access that through the following steps.